We always complain that we don’t have time when we have a full time job.

 Cut down on social media usage

-For many of us feel like our life depends on our smartphone 😀
+Many of us feel like our life depends on our smartphone 😀

 Now let’s be honest for a moment!

-You cannot even buy a single cup of coffee with the number of likes or comments you get on your social media pics, status, etc..
-(Unless you are a digital marketer)
+You cannot even buy a single cup of coffee with the number of likes or comments you get on your social media pics, status, etc. (Unless you are a digital marketer)

 See social media as a marketing platform for you rather than being a normal user.
 This changes a lot of things for you!